HRMI? Her-me? Her-mi?

 - Journalists covering human rights issues in a survey country.

-- Staff working for the National Human Rights Institution (NHRI) of a survey country, if that NHRI is accredited with “A status” – meaning that it is fully compliant with the Paris Principles.
+- Staff working for the National Human Rights Institution (NHRI) of a survey country, ONLY if it is fully compliant with the Paris Principles including being completely independent in fulfilling its mandate.

 What if I’m not an expert on all questions in the survey?
 Can I opt in only to the questions that I feel I am knowledgeable about?